rust-unofficial/too-many-lists/src/fourth-breaking.md

 recursion, now we need to implement Drop to get *anything* to happen at all.

 `Rc` can't deal with cycles.
 If there's a cycle, everything will keep everything else alive.
-A doubly linked list, as it turns out, is just a big chain of tiny cycles!
+A doubly-linked list, as it turns out, is just a big chain of tiny cycles!
 So when we drop our list, the two end nodes will have their refcounts decremented down to 1... and then nothing else will happen.
 Well, if our list contains exactly one node we're good to go.
 But ideally a list should work right